zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ### Passing artifacts to a downstream pipeline

 You don't always want to start your pipeline with a step that produces an artifact.
-Often times, you want to consume artifacts in other ways.
+Instead you often want to consume artifacts in other ways.

-#### Consuming external artifacts within a pipeline
+### Consuming external artifacts within a pipeline

 The `ExternalArtifact` class can be used to initialize an artifact within ZenML with any arbitary data type.

-For example, let's say you have a snowflake query that produces a dataframe, or a CSV file that you need to read.
+For example, let's say you have a Snowflake query that produces a dataframe, or a CSV file that you need to read.
 External artifacts can be used for this, to pass values to steps that are neither JSON serializable nor produced by an upstream step:

 ```python
 import numpy as np